 U.S. Standard Deduction History

-Single-filer standard deduction from the 1944 introduction to the 2026 TCJA-extension figure of $16,000, with every major legislative change annotated.
+Single-filer standard deduction from the 1944 introduction to the 2026 inflation-adjusted amount of $16,100, with every major legislative change annotated.

 Sources: IRS Publication 17 historical tables, Internal Revenue Code legislative history, Tax Foundation, Joint Committee on Taxation.